 Figure 2: Show user interface after user select some menu

-As shown in Figure 2, user can select to see the useful information such as Best ways to minimize your pain, fear and anxiety • All of the important information you should know about your children’s dental care • Knowing what all of your options are when missing one or more teeth • What you should know about teeth whitening.
+As shown in Figure 2, users can select to see the useful information such as ‘Best ways to minimize your pain, fear and anxiety’ • ‘All of the important information you should know about your children’s dental care’ • ‘Knowing what all of your options are when missing one or more teeth’ • ‘What you should know about teeth whitening’.

 2.1.1.2 Dr.Sunil Dental Clini - Cosmetic, Oral & Implant Dentistry

-The website for Dental Center in Bangkok which provide for foreign customer to advertising the clinic with full functional services provide to customer.
-Their customer can fill the document form to get an appointment.
-Customer also can use provided QR code to call, email, and visit the site of dental clinic.
-But this website is only for customer side and has only some information of dental care, dentist cannot interact with customer directly.
+The website for Dental Center in Bangkok which provides foreign customers with advertisement of the clinic including the information about the services provided to customers.
+Customers can fill the document form to make an appointment.
+Customers also can use the provided QR code to call, email, and visit the website of dental clinic.
+But this website is only for customers and has only some information of dental care.
+Dentists cannot interact with customers directly.